yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 ## Sanitation Steps - Part 2

 After performing the differential expression analysis with edgeR, we will clean the data to prepare it for visualization.
 This involves extracting collection elements, removing unnecessary columns, standardizing text, and splitting the file if needed.
-We will use the [Extract element identifiers](https://toolshed.g2.bx.psu.edu/repos/iuc/collection_element_identifiers/collection_element_identifiers/0.0.2), [Remove columns](https://toolshed.g2.bx.psu.edu/repos/iuc/column_remove_by_header/column_remove_by_header/1.0), [Replace Text](https://toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.3+galaxy1), and [Split file](https://toolshed.g2.bx.psu.edu/repos/bgruening/split_file_to_collection/split_file_to_collection/0.5.2).
+We will use the [Extract element identifiers](https://toolshed.g2.bx.psu.edu/repos/iuc/collection_element_identifiers/collection_element_identifiers/0.0.2), [Remove columns](https://toolshed.g2.bx.psu.edu/repos/iuc/column_remove_by_header/column_remove_by_header/1.0).

 > <hands-on-title></hands-on-title>
 >